Ford GT: Powertrain

-The car is powered by a 3496 cc twin-turbocharged Ford EcoBoost V6 engine rated at 647 hp and 550 lbft of torque.
+The car is powered by a 3496 cc twin-turbocharged Ford EcoBoost V6 engine rated at 647 hp at 6250RPM and 550 lbft of torque at 5900RPM.
 For the 2020 model year and beyond, this power output rating was increased to 660 hp.
 The engine shares many components with the F-150's 3.5 L V6 engine including the cylinder heads, block and dual fuel system.
-Notable differences include larger turbochargers, an aluminum intake manifold, a custom dry sump lubrication system, unique camshafts and higher strength rotating and timing drive components.
+Notable differences include larger turbochargers, an aluminum intake manifold, a dry sump lubrication system, unique camshafts and higher strength rotating and timing drive components.

 The engine is paired to a Getrag 7DCL750 7-speed dual-clutch transmission.

 Chassis for 2020

 Underpinning the new GT is a carbon fiber monocoque bolted to aluminum front and rear subframes covered in carbon fiber body panels.
 The windshield of the vehicle is made of Gorilla Glass manufactured by Corning, which is also used for manufacturing smartphone screens.
 The Gorilla Glass is used to reduce the weight of the vehicle by allowing for a thinner windscreen with the same strength as a normal glass windscreen.
 The GT employs a four-stage external dry sump oil pump and has an oil capacity of 15.3 USqt.